ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Enable the importer in Unreal

 Now you can open your Unreal project and open the Plugins window by selecting Edit->Plugins in the main window menu bar.
-Inside this window scroll in the list of groups down until you find the Group **Project** and the sub group **Articy**, click on Articy and enable the ArticyImporter on the right.
+Inside this window scroll in the list of groups down until you find the Group **Project** (in case you are using the plugin on a project basis), or under **Installed** (in case you are using it as an engine plugin) and the sub group **Articy**, click on Articy and enable the ArticyImporter on the right.

 <p align="center">
   <img src="https://www.articy.com/articy-importer/unreal/enable_plugin.png">